Skip to contents

 ovscout2 is a free, open-source R/Shiny app for scouting volleyball matches.
 It provides industry-standard dvw files that can be used with the openvolley suite of R packages, or with any other volleyball analytics software that takes dvw files as inputs.

-The app requires that you have a video of the match from a fixed view point (i.e. the camera does not move for the duration of the match).
+Click-scouting is very easy to learn but still delivers high-quality scout files.
+It requires that you have a video of the match from a fixed view point (i.e. the camera does not move for the duration of the match, or at the very least it only moves occasionally).
 Such videos are usually taken from the “scout viewpoint” — behind one end of the court, at a reasonable height so that the entire court is clearly visible and players on court do not tend to occlude each other.

 Installation

 You need to be online for installation.
 The app initially needs to download and install some additional R packages (quite a few, in fact).
-Once the app has been installed and run once, it can be used offline thereafter if necessary.
+Once the app has been installed and run once, it can be used offline thereafter.

 Also see the “Other system utilities” section, below.